 But the accolades and the facts don't always capture Philadelphia's heart and soul.
 The city is a quirky, authentic, cosmopolitan stew of neighborhoods.
 It's a real place with passions and pride to match.
 The Greater Philadelphia Tourism Marketing Corporation's UWISHUNU website and blog does a great job of covering Philadelphia's vibrant arts, music and restaurant scenes.
 The Flying Kite online publication offers up lively coverage of the city's booming arts, entertainment, and startup scenes.

 One City, Many Neighborhoods, Great Value

 Philadelphia offers all the energy and amenities of a big city in vibrant, walkable neighborhoods.
-Its compact downtown and extensive public transit system mean that you can easily live in Philadelphia without a car, and the city is more bike-friendly than ever with the recent addition of two cross-city bike lanes.
+Its compact downtown and extensive public transit system mean that you can easily live in Philadelphia without a car, and the city is more bike-friendly than ever.
 For a city its size, and with as much going on, it's also incredibly affordable.
 Living in Philadelphia is 50% less expensive than New York, 39% less expensive than LA, and 28% less expensive than Washington, DC.
 It's no wonder that Philadelphia feels like "one big campus".